FrancesCoronel/personal-website-v3/site/content/colophon.md

 ## Copyright ∞ FVCproductions

-The URL for this website is https://www.fvcproductions.com and there are 3 different URLs that redirect to it:

-- fvcproductions.com
-- latinaswe.com (going to expire this)
-- latinasoftwareengineer.com
-- latinahacker.com
-- latinaprogrammer.com
-- latinatechnologist.com

-I'm also looking into these domains:

-> Best Candidates

-- latinatechie.com
-  - 2018-08-25
-- latinaengineer.com
-  - 2018-10-17
-- latinacoder.com
-  - 2019-05-04

-> Candidates

-- latinaintech.com
-  - 2018-09-20
-- latinosintech.com
-  - 2018-09-01
-- codingisfun.com
-  - 2018-09-18
-- ilovetocode.com
-  - 2018-12-24
-- peruvianamerican.com
-  - 2019-05-16
-- peruvian.com
-  - 2020-11-09
-- peruana.com
-  - 2020-12-02
-- icode.com
-  - 2021-10-10
-- latinagenius.com
-- latinaguru.com
-- latinageek.com
-- available
-  - latinaengineering.com
-  - latinawhocodes.com
-  - latinosoftwareengineer.com
-  - latinsoftwareengineer.com
-  - peruvianengineer.com

-This website was born in June of 2013 using Wordpress.com in my final month of high school.
+This website was originally born in June of 2013 using [Wordpress.com](https://wordpress.com) in my final month of high school.

 I bought my domain `fvcproductions.com` August 20th, 2014.